drain flies

 Final Verdict

-If you:
+If you

-• Scrub the inside of the drain
+• Clean the outside of the drain

-• Break down the slime
+• Take the slime off

-They will go away—and stay away.
+They’ll go and stay far away.

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *